paulstatezny/backpack/notes/Learning How To Learn.md

 - **Diffuse thinking:** "Relaxed" mode of thinking related to a set of neural resting states

 In order to learn something difficult, your mind needs to go back and forth between Focused and Diffuse mode.
 Metaphor and analogy are extremely powerful when trying to learn something new.
+(Try coming up with a metaphor for what you're learning.)

+Focused mode allows you to do *sequential thinking*.
+Diffuse mode allows you to do more holistic thinking that jumps around ("intuition").

+> Most difficult problems and concepts are grasped through intuition (from Diffuse Mode) because these new ideas make a leap away from what you're familiar with.

 ### Focused vs Diffuse Mode Example: Thomas Edison and Salvador Dali